Davao police official with 'links' to ASG detained in Bohol

 Military officials said the extremists traveled far from their jungle bases in southern Sulu province to carry out kidnappings for ransom and bombings for the first time in Bohol, a popular tourism destination known for its white-sand beaches, waterfalls, caves and wildlife.

 The United States and the Philippines list Abu Sayyaf as a terrorist organization because of its bombings, kidnappings for ransom and beheadings.
-(SunStar Cebu/SunStar Philippines/With AP)
+(With Herty Lopez/SunStar Cebu/SunStar Philippines/With AP)

 Published in the SunStar Cebu newspaper on April 23, 2017.